PaddlePaddle/models/PaddleRec/ctr/deepfm/README.md

 - endpoints: ip:port of all pservers
 - current_endpoint: ip:port of current pserver(role should be pserver)
 - trainers: the number of trainers
+- load_model_dir: the path of model to load before training.
+This param should be set on pservers.

 other params explained in cluster_train.py